 Vaccine breakthrough cases are U.S. residents with a SARS-CoV2 RNA or antigen detected in a respiratory specimen collected greater than or equal 14 to days after they have completed all recommended doses of an FDA authorized COVID-19 vaccine.
 A complete vaccination is two doses of the Pfizer or Moderna vaccine or one dose of the Johnson and Johnson (Janssen) vaccine.
 As of December 7, 2021, Quad County residents between the ages of 5-11 are eligible to be counted as a breakthrough case.
 This age group has been included in the breakthrough numbers as of December 7, 2021.
-Breakthrough cases make up of 27% of all reported cases since February 1.
-Since February 1, 2021, the overall vaccinated case rate for the Quad County region ages 5 years and older is 63 per 1k population.
-Since February 1, 2021, the overall unvaccinated case rate for the Quad County region, for ages 5 years and older, is approximately 239 out of 1k.
-This means that in the Quad-County region, the rate for unvaccinated people among those 5 years and older is 4 times that of fully vaccinated people 5 years and older.
-It is important to note that no vaccine is 100 percent effective at preventing illness but proves to be highly effective at protecting people against severe illness and death.
+Breakthrough cases make up of 20% of all reported cases since February 1.
+Of these reported cases, 45% of those vaccinated are breakthrough cases.
+It is important to note that the vaccination status of every reported case is unknown.
+These numbers represent cases with known vaccination status.
+Furthermore, no vaccine is 100% effective at preventing illness but proves to be highly effective at protecting people against severe illness and death.
 As the number of fully vaccinated people increases and community transmission increase, breakthrough cases are expected rise.
 Getting vaccinated is the best way to protect yourself and slow the spread of COVID-19.